rijin113/rijin113/README.md

 - 📚 Currently, I'm learning FreeRTOS, Go, Rust and exploring various concepts in controls software.
 - 🛠️ Check out my latest project!
 I built a [Self Balancing Robot](https://github.com/rijin113/Self_Balancing_Robot) on the STM32!
 It uses a finite state machine, a PID controller and a custom [I2C driver](https://github.com/rijin113/MPU6050_I2C_Driver) that I made to interface with the robot's IMU.

-In terms of my past experience, I have interned at onsemi as a Firmware developer in the Mobile, Cloud, and Computing division.
-Recently, I also interned as a Software Developer at Avidrone where I developed software and firmware for Unmanned Aircraft Systems.
+In terms of my past experiences, I have interned at
+- ⚡  [onsemi](https://www.onsemi.com/) as a Firmware developer in the Mobile, Cloud, and Computing division,
+- ✈️  [Avidrone](https://avidrone.com/) as an Embedded Software Developer working on Unmanned Aircraft Systems,
+- 💡  [Infinera](https://www.infinera.com/) as a Firmware Engineer working on DSP firmware & SDK

-- 📫 Feel free to contact me at rijin113@gmail.com if you have any questions or would like to learn more about me!
+📫 Feel free to contact me at rijin113@gmail.com if you have any questions or would like to learn more about me!

 <!--
 - 🔭 I’m currently working on ...